Ardbraccan House: Current structure

-1885 Sale
+1885 sale

 The new bishop's palace became famous for its architecture.
 Funded by government grants and locally paid tithes, the Church of Ireland bishop held court from the mansion, which was the centre of a large agricultural demesne.
-However the disestablishment of the Church of Ireland in 1871 as the state church, following the previous scrapping of Roman Catholic-paid tithes, fatally weakened the economic survival of the bishop's estate, which was left totally reliant on a small local Church of Ireland community, and in 1885 the bishop sold the estate and house, moving to a more suitable smaller mansion nearby named Bishopscourt.
+However the disestablishment of the Church of Ireland in 1871 as the state church, following the previous scrapping of Roman Catholic-paid tithes, fatally weakened the economic survival of the bishop's estate, which was left totally reliant on a small local Church of Ireland community, and in 1885 the bishop sold the estate and house, moving to a smaller mansion nearby named Bishopscourt.

 Ardbraccan House was then bought by the eldest son of Hugh Law, a former Lord Chancellor of Ireland, and remained in the ownership of his descendants until sold by Colonel Owen Foster in 1985 to Tara Mines, who used it as a guest residence for visiting businessmen.